particle1331/M1-tensorflow-benchmark/README.md

 1. Define a `test_indices` attribute.
 This can be a sequence of indices corresponding to increasing network complexity.
 2. Define a `get_model` method that returns a compiled model in Keras for each index in `test_indices`.
 3. Add the new benchmark in the `benchmarks` dictionary at the bottom of the script.
-4. Finally, update the metadata dictionary in `plot_results.py` so that plots are informative.
+4. Update the metadata dictionary in `plot_results.py` so that plots are informative.
 5. Update "Current available benchmark names:" in `README.md` with your new benchmark name.

 See existing implementations `benchmarks.VGGBenchmark` and `benchmarks.MLPBenchmark` for inspiration.